 The research in our laboratory focuses on the development of synthetic methods and strategies for preparation of structurally non-trivial small molecules for applications in biomedical research.
 Our lab is part of an interdisciplinary research platform - Center of Biomolecular and Cellular Engineering - within the International Clinical Research Centre of St. Anne´s University Hospital in Brno and Mayo Clinic in Rochester, Minnesota (USA).
 We are also part of the national chemical biology research infrastructure CZ-Openscreen (https://openscreen.cz/) and the European consortium EU-Openscreen (https://www.eu-openscreen.eu/).
-Research funding has been provided through national and international resources: FP7, EU-Structural Funds, Grant Agency of the Czech Republic, Grant Agency for Health Research of the Czech Republic, Alfred Bader (private support), Bader Philathropies, Masaryk University, and through the collaboration with the innovative company Artios Pharma.
+Research funding has been provided through national and international resources: EU-Structural Funds, Horizon2020, Grant Agency of the Czech Republic, Grant Agency for Health Research of the Czech Republic, Alfred Bader (private support), Bader Philathropies, Masaryk University, and through the collaboration with the innovative company Artios Pharma.

 Chemistry and biology of forskolin

 Structurally complex diterpene forskolin is a known allosteric activator of adenylyl cyclases, key enzymes involved in the production of second messenger cAMP.
 Semisynthetic analogs of forskolin provided an important proof-of-principle in therapeutic targeting of adenylyl cyclases (colforsin is a drug approved in Japan).
 The pharmacology of adenylyl cyclases is complex however and much remains to be learned.